 Two field trials were conducted including 115 cats of different age and breed.
-They were carried out with the Purevax RC vaccine at maximum potency or at potency close to maximum for all the components.
+They were carried out with the Purevax RCPCh vaccine at maximum potency or at potency close to maximum for all the components except for Chlamydophila felis and this was adequately justified.